9 Best Short Treks in Nepal for Beginners

 Everest Short Trek Overview

-Everest panorama is the shortest trek in the Everest region that offers the gimps of the magnificent Himalayas, cultural feelings, natural beauties, and religious aspects in a short time.
-It starts with a scenic adventurous suttle to Lukla.
-Right after landing at Tenzing-Hilary airport, the trek goes to Phakding, through beautiful Sherpa settlements of the Khumbu region.
+Everest Panorama is the Shortest Trek in the Everest Region and offers the gimps of the magnificent Himalayas, cultural feelings, natural beauties, and religious aspects in a short time.
+It starts with a scenic and adventurous trek to Lukla.
+Right after landing at Tenzing-Hilary airport, the trek goes to Phakding, through the beautiful Sherpa settlements of the Khumbu region.

-The second day of the Everest panorama trek is pretty long from Phakding to Namche Bazaar.
-You need to have a rest day for altitude practice on the third day and hike up to Syangboche hill.
+The second day of the Everest Panorama Trek is pretty long, from Phakding to Namche Bazaar.
+You need to have a rest day for altitude practice on the third day and hike up to Syangboche Hill.
 Then, the trek goes to Tengboche and turns back the same way to Monjo.
-On the 6th day, you walk back to Lukla and fly out the following morning to Kathmandu.
+On the sixth day, you walk back to Lukla and fly out the following morning to Kathmandu.

-Compared to the other short treks in Nepal, the Everest panorama has the possibility of causing altitude sickness.
-Although, not all trekkers might have a problem with high altitudes.
-The other short hiking routes start from a low elevation, but this one goes directly to 2,840m above sea level.
+Compared to the other Short Treks in Nepal, the Everest Panorama has the possibility of causing altitude sickness.
+Although not all trekkers might have a problem with high altitudes, The other short hiking routes start at a low elevation, but this one goes directly to 2,840m above sea level.

 Day 02: Trek from Phakding to Namche Bazaar (3,440m) 7 hrs